 Scotland’s first official long-distance route links Milngavie on the outskirts of Glasgow to Fort William, 154 km (96 miles) away.
 An internationally renowned route, it is listed by National Geographic as one of the top 10 trails in the world.

-The West Highland Way is a well-established (32 years) long distance route.
+The West Highland Way is a well-established long distance route (established in 1980).
 It is a journey to remember and is listed as one of the world’s great trails by National Geographic.
 Experience changing scenery every 30 minutes with rivers, fields, nature reserves, hills, lochs and mountains.

-The route starts at Milngavie and passes through Mugdock Country Park, follows the shores of Loch Lomond, passing Ben Lomond, through Glen Falloch and Strathfillan, crossing Rannoch Moor, past Buachaille Etive Mor to the head of Glencoe, climbing the Devil’s Staircase, descending to the Loch Leven before entering Lairigmor and Glen Nevis and finishes at Gordon Square in Fort William.
+The route starts at Milngavie and passes through Mugdock Country Park, following the shores of Loch Lomond, passing along the bottom of Ben Lomond, through Glen Falloch and Strathfillan, crossing Rannoch Moor, past Buachaille Etive Mor to the head of Glencoe, climbing the Devil’s Staircase, descending to the Loch Leven before entering Lairigmor and Glen Nevis.
+It finishes at Gordon Square in Fort William.